cloudfoundry/cc-api-v3-style-guide/README.md

 Each member of a links object is a "link".
 A link **MUST** be a JSON object.
 A link **MUST** contain a `href` field, which is a string containing the link's relative URL.
 A link **may** contain a `method` field, which is a string containing the HTTP verb that must be used to follow the URL.
+If the `method` field is not included then the link **MUST** be available using GET.

 ### Example